shawnthompson/shawnthompson.github.io/src/pages/mac-usages.md

 ## Notes

-- There was a way to assign an application to specific desktop in MacOS but it seems to only allow either the first or second desktop and I use a few others.
+- There is a way to assign an application to specific desktop in MacOS but it seems to only allow either the first or second desktop and I use a few others.
 - If I get a Teams, Slack or text notification that I need to respond to right away I can use my horizontal mouse wheel to switch between desktops quickly and back without breaking too much my concentration.
 - I wish I had a way to lower the volume (or even mute) of Teams / Zoom calls when I'm using MacOS [Spoken content](https://support.apple.com/en-ca/guide/iphone/iph96b214f0/ios) to read information using the keyboard shortcut.
 - Every so once and awhile (2 weeks) open Safari > Window > Merge all windows, which merges all my open Safari windows and tabs into one window and I recreate my different Safari windows for my different desktops closing tabs I don't need anymore.